Michel-M-code/Metadata-Decryptor/README.md

 # Metadata-Decryptor

 > [!IMPORTANT]
-> I am aware of the current situation and I'm working on rewolving it as soon as possible.
+> I am aware of the current situation and I am working on resolving it as soon as possible.
-> Please do not open any issues, they will be closed.
+> Please do not open any issues, they will be closed immediately.

 This Python script decrypts and reorders the `global-metadata.dat` file for games that reorder metadata headers, like *Standoff 2*.
 The script provides both automatic and manual modes for validating reordered values by comparing an encrypted metadata file with a reference file.